-During our inspection we saw staff followed infection control principles including the use of personal protective equipment (PPE).
+The service had processes in place to manage cleanliness and infection control.
 Managers carried out monthly quality care rounds which included observational audit of hand hygiene and use of personal protective equipment (PPE).
-We looked at the most recent hand hygiene and PPE audit compliance report and saw compliance was 100% in both areas.
+However, these were not carried out every month in all maternity areas.
+We looked at the most recent hand hygiene and PPE audit compliance report and saw there was no audit in January 2023.
+Following our inspection, the service told us this was due to a change in audit system which had impacted in January 2023.